-OnStar® Personal Calling
+OnStar[®] Personal Calling

-With OnStar® Personal Calling, you have a safer way to stay connected while driving.
+With OnStar[®] Personal Calling, you have a safer way to stay connected while driving.
 It's a hands-free wireless phone that's integrated into your vehicle.
-You can place calls nationwide using voice-activated dialing with no contracts, no roaming charges and no access fees.
-To find out more about OnStar® Personal Calling, refer to the OnStar® owner's guide in your vehicle's glove box, or call OnStar® at 1-888-4-ONSTAR (1-888-466-7827).
+You can place calls nationwide using voice-activated dialing with no contracts and no additional roaming charges.
+To find out more about OnStar[®] Personal Calling, refer to the OnStar[®] owner's guide in your vehicle's glove box, or call OnStar[®] at 1-888-4-ONSTAR (1-888-466-7827).

-OnStar® Virtual Advisor
+OnStar[®] Virtual Advisor

-With OnStar® Virtual Advisor you can listen to your favorite news, entertainment and information topics, such as traffic and weather reports, stock quotes and sports scores.
+With OnStar[®] Virtual Advisor you can listen to your favorite news, entertainment and information topics, such as traffic and weather reports, stock quotes and sports scores.
 You listen to your e-mail through your vehicle's speakers, and reply with your hands on the wheel and your eyes on the road.